BlasianPreston/BlasianPreston/README.md

 ### Hi there 👋
 ---
 ### About Myself
-- 📖 I am currently a Junior at the Bronx High School of Science
+- 📖 I am currently a Rising Senior at the Bronx High School of Science
 - 🧠 I have experience with Python, Java, HTML, CSS, JavaScript and React
 - 📝 I am currently learning React and Tailwind in order to improve my web dev skills
 ---